-At Slack, we view localization as a critical effort in access.
+At Slack, we view localisation as a critical effort in access.
 The pandemic forced a reconsideration of priorities for many people as the world rapidly shifted to remote work.
-For us, it inspired a new urgency to find ways we could help people get work done at a distance.
-After seeing unprecedented growth from many regions around the world, we made the decision to focus on localization in new languages as one way to be of service at a critical moment.
+For us, it inspired a new urgency to find ways that we could help people get work done at a distance.
+After seeing unprecedented growth from many regions around the world, we made the decision to focus on localisation into new languages as one way to be of service at a critical moment.

-This was a big decision, in part, because localization is a significant undertaking.
-It involves input and coordination from many teams across the company—from engineering, customer support, product management, design, sales, marketing and more.
-But localization is transformational.
-When done well, it means we can serve people in a language they speak so they can work in a way that feels natural and intuitive.
+This was a big decision, in part, because localisation is a significant undertaking.
+It involves input and coordination from many teams across the company – from engineering, customer support, product management, design, sales, marketing and more.
+But localisation is transformational.
+When done well, it means that we can serve people in a language that they speak so that they can work in a way that feels natural and intuitive.
 It demonstrates our commitment to people who are turning to Slack as a virtual workplace around the world.

-We’ve built our team and our processes to ensure that as we enter a new market, our customers get the benefit of the highest quality localization possible.
-We operate on the principle that, as the late South African leader Nelson Mandela said, talking to someone in a language they understand goes to their head, but talking to them in their own language goes to their heart.
-Slack strives to always put the customer first, enabling us to prioritize top-notch linguistic quality in our localization processes.
+We’ve built our team and our processes to ensure that, as we enter a new market, our customers get the benefit of the highest quality localisation possible.
+We operate on the principle that, as the late South African leader Nelson Mandela said, talking to someone in a language that they understand goes to their head, but talking to them in their own language goes to their heart.
+Slack strives to always put the customer first, enabling us to prioritise top-notch linguistic quality in our localisation processes.

-In order to ensure that the launch of a new language goes smoothly, our focus is threefold: project management, quality assurance, and tool optimization.
-To deliver on these strategic areas, our team is organized into three pillars: Projects, Quality and Systems.
+In order to ensure that the launch of a new language goes smoothly, our focus is threefold: project management, quality assurance and tool optimisation.
+To deliver on these strategic areas, our team is organised into three pillars: projects, quality and systems.

-- The Systems pillar focuses on creating the right tools and automations to support languages in maintenance, as well as launching new languages efficiently.
-This pillar is in charge of helping upload files, debugging any tooling issues and answering internationalization questions.
+- The systems pillar focuses on creating the right tools and automations to support languages in maintenance, as well as launching new languages efficiently.
+This pillar is in charge of helping upload files, debugging any tooling issues and answering internationalisation questions.

-The localization team at Slack started launching languages in 2017.
-Since then we’ve iterated on our processes through six separate launches.
-Here are some of the things we’ve learned in localization that we now keep in mind for every language launch.
+The localisation team at Slack started launching languages in 2017.
+Since then, we’ve iterated on our processes through six separate launches.
+Here are some of the things that we’ve learned in localisation that we now keep in mind for every language launch.

 Educate internal partners on language and process

-The Projects pillar does a kickoff overview for cross-functional teams on what they need to know about the market.
-This addresses a lot of potential challenge points (e.g., date and time formatting, or plurals and possessives), but also provides teams with some initial knowledge of the language so things start to look more familiar as work begins.
+The projects pillar does a kickoff overview for cross-functional teams on what they need to know about the market.
+This addresses a lot of potential challenge points (e.g. date and time formatting, or plurals and possessives), but also provides teams with some initial knowledge of the language so that things start to look more familiar as work begins.

 As part of our early cross-functional engagements, we educate teams on our bug processes and set SLA expectations.
 We have three bug categories: linguistic, functional and won’t fix.
-Linguistic bugs are in the realm of localization—we can likely fix these because most often they are typos, grammatical errors or misplaced placeholders.
-Then there are functional issues that might include errors within variables, cut-off sentences, words or sentences showing up in English, and these will need to be fixed by the engineering and design teams.
-Educating stakeholders on these categories is important so that, later on, when we do have a bug that renders text in English, engineers know that it might not be an issue with a missing translation and they can escalate appropriately.
+Linguistic bugs are in the realm of localisation – we can likely fix these because most often they are typos, grammatical errors or misplaced placeholders.
+Then there are functional issues that might include errors within variables, cut-off sentences or words, or sentences showing up in English, and these will need to be fixed by the engineering and design teams.
+Educating stakeholders on these categories is important so that, later on, when we do have a bug that renders text in English, engineers know that it might not be an issue with a missing translation, and they can escalate appropriately.

 We’ve learned our code very well, particularly in the areas that prove troublesome.
-When we do kick off translations, we try to prioritize areas of our product that are traditionally difficult to localize.
+When we do kick off translations, we try to prioritise areas of our product that are traditionally difficult to localise.
 And we pay very close attention when translated strings are returned to certain namespaces that we know are critical to get right.
-For our teams, emoji localization is one such area, as are slash command namespaces, where the translations must match across platforms.
-Translating these first means we have more time to ensure that they are translated well.
+For our teams, emoji localisation is one such area, as are slash command namespaces, where the translations must match across platforms.
+Translating these first means that we have more time to ensure that they are translated well.

 Save time by performing linguistic quality assurance (LQA) before the rest of quality engineering (QE)